KelvCodes/AI-Powered-Finance-Coach/README.md

 # 💰 Personal Finance Coach

-A **modern and intuitive** job application tracking system that helps you **stay organized** in your job search! 🎯💼
-Track applications, monitor statuses, and never miss an opportunity again! ✅
+A **simple yet powerful** budgeting tool that helps you **track expenses, analyze spending, and manage your finances** effortlessly! 📊💵

 ---